 But when it was confirmed that the remains of at least 215 children were buried at Kamloops Residential School, he knew he had to respond.
 His latest collection of poetry, 215, is inspired by the children who lost their lives and the stories of his mother and other residential school survivors.

-Duncan Mercredi spoke to Shelagh Rogers about writing 215.
+Duncan Mercredi spoke to Shelagh Rogers about the stories of his own elders that prompted him to write 215.